viktorjasper/en-HU-keyboard-layout/README.md

 MacOS Installation:
 ---

 The keyboard layout is created by  Ukelele 3.2.7 on MacOS High Sierra 10.13.1.
+It was tested and works with macOS 10.14.6 too.

 0. Optional: If you modify the keyboard make sure it has a different version and name than the previous.